• rcr icon

 In other words, this approach provides a mathematically grounded way to separate real biological structure from noise created by limited or imperfect data collection.
 This was Katrina’s start in applying mathematics to real-world problems.

-Katrina divided the brain into three-dimensional pixels, which are called “voxels,” and she looked at the signal intensity within every voxel during different brain stimuli.
+Katrina divided the brain into three-dimensional pixels, called “voxels,” and examined the signal intensity within each voxel under different brain stimuli.
 If there were two highly stimulated voxels in different functional regions of the brain, she would use RMT to test if it was abnormal, specifically, whether it followed the theoretical distribution.

 A disruption in connectivity could indicate a tumor, stroke, learning disability, or other neurological condition.
 The point was to highlight potential medical issues using math.